Updated February 15, 2020.

 Something that’s always puzzled me is the concept that we have to go to the cinema with other people.
 At 13 years old I discovered the joy of going to the cinema alone after a breakout of the chickenpox (I was no longer contagious don’t worry).
 I was so horrified at how I looked and couldn’t bear for any of my friends to see me.

-If you’re short on time taking a tour of Glasgow is one of the best ways to cram in the city spots.
+If you only have a day in Glasgow a tour is one of the best ways to cram in the city spots.
 A knowledgable guide means there’s someone there to answer all your pressing questions in a way that Google just can’t.

 Glasgow Instagram Tour